Maldor/shillelagh-ttrpg/README.md

+# Shillelagh
+The repo for the Shillelagh DnD group hosted at shillelaghnotes.maldor.tech Built using Quartz 4, more information below

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming